Auckland City Hospital Central Plant and Tunnel

 McConnell Dowell and Built Environs in partnership, are constructing a new plant building at Auckland City Hospital.
 This multidisciplinary project includes civil engineering, tunnelling, building and services components.

-Extensive excavation and preparation of the building was required for the 2400 m2, five- storey building which includes mostly industrial fit out, one floor of offices, two lifts and a mixture of curtain wall and precast panel facade.
+Extensive excavation and preparation of the building was required for the 2400 m2, six- storey building which includes mostly industrial fit out, one floor of offices, two lifts and a mixture of curtain wall and precast panel facade.

 Services include 2 x 2 MVA generators, 200 000 litre diesel tanks, HV substation, HV and LV reticulation, 13 MW of chillers and cooling towers, 600 mm chilled water reticulation, 1,000,000 litres of water tanks, a treatment plant for onsite bore water, and reticulation for domestic and non potable water.
 Included within the building is a 240 m service tunnel that will connect the Central Plant Building to the existing hospital.
 Additionally there is a two year facilities maintenance period.